 - Less than 15 percent of companies had adopted test-and-learn approaches to new digital business initiatives

 - Only 6 percent of B2B companies have a mobile strategy

-In the B2C sector the uptake and percentages are substantially higher and leading digital companies in the B2C sector are reaping the benefits, being up to 25% more profitable than their peers.
+In the B2C sector, the uptake and percentages are substantially higher and leading digital companies in the B2C sector are reaping the benefits, being up to 25% more profitable than their peers.

 Digital in Australian B2B Companies

-In our experience working with mid-size and small B2B organisations in Australia the worldwide percentages reflect what is happening locally.
+In our experience working with mid-size and small B2B organisations in Australia, the worldwide percentages reflect what is happening locally.

 The four statistics (bullet points above) are startling.
 They show that B2B organisations don’t fully understand the opportunities or risks of digital.

-Australian B2B companies need to get digital roadmaps in place and start reaping the benefits digital offers.
+Australian B2B companies need to get digital roadmaps in place and start reaping the benefits that digital offers.
 The alternative is to let your products, services and business model become obsolete.